AnalogJ/justvanish/README.md

 There are a handful of regulations we can leverage to limit the ability of data brokers & other organizations to legally sell our data.
-[General Data Protection Regulation (GDPR)](https://gdpr-info.eu/) and [California Consumer Privacy Act (CCPA)](https://oag.ca.gov/privacy/ccpa) are the two most relevant, however there are other (less powerful) laws we can leverage as well.
+[General Data Protection Regulation (GDPR)](https://gdpr-info.eu/) and [California Consumer Privacy Act (CCPA)](https://oag.ca.gov/privacy/ccpa) are the two most relevant, however there are other (sometimes less powerful) laws we can leverage as well (Colorado, Virginia, Utah, Connecticut, Indiana, and Ohio).

 In general these laws provide privacy rights to consumers (GDPR is similar):